 The Cadogan Estate includes approximately 93 acres of Chelsea and Knightsbridge and has been under the same family ownership for 300 years.
 The aim of the business is to contribute positively to Chelsea and the broader area in which the business operates.
 We aim to be a force for good in the locality, whether this relates to our dealings with local residents, with tenants, with visitors to the area or with the various authorities, most importantly the Royal Borough of Kensington & Chelsea, with whom we interact.

-The Group’s tax strategy is focused on ensuring that we meet all of our UK tax compliance including and not limited to filing and payment obligations, fulfilling the Senior Accounting Officer (SAO) obligations in relation to ensuring that our tax accounting arrangements are appropriate, and continuing to be considered a business with a low risk by HM Revenue & Customs (HMRC).
+The Group has a strong focus on responsible tax administration and UK tax compliance including and not limited to filing and payment obligations, fulfilling the Senior Accounting Officer (SAO) obligations in relation to ensuring that our tax accounting arrangements are appropriate, and continuing to be considered a business with a low risk by HM Revenue & Customs (“HMRC”).

-The Group’s Finance Director takes overall responsibility for ensuring the Group’s compliance with all taxation rules and regulations, and reports back to the Board of Directors as appropriate.
-He keeps in close contact with the Group’s external tax advisers and also monitors the actions of the internal team under him on a regular basis.
-There is a comprehensive set of systems, procedures and controls to ensure that the Group’s level of tax risk remains at acceptable levels and its statutory obligations are met and that tax risk remains low.
+The Group’s Finance Director takes overall responsibility for ensuring the Group’s compliance with all taxation rules and regulations, and reports on a regular basis to the Board of Directors.
+He keeps in close and regular contact with the Group’s external tax advisers, and also oversees the internal team and their day to day operations.
+There are comprehensive processes, procedures and controls in place to ensure that the Group’s statutory obligations are met and that tax risk remains low.

 The Group refers in its Annual Report to the total tax contribution that the Group makes to the UK economy whether by way of tax borne by the Group or collected and remitted to HMRC.

 It is the Group’s policy to comply with tax legislation concerning all forms of taxation while taking advantage of accepted and efficient practices for minimising the cost to the business.
-The Group does not take part in any tax avoidance scheme.
+The Group does not take part in any tax avoidance schemes.
 The Group takes specialist advice from its external tax advisers in the normal course of our business in order to ensure compliance with respect to developments in tax legislation.